Analysis of the subsolar-mass black hole candidate SSM200308 from the second part of the third observing run of Advanced LIGO-Virgo: Abstract

 \section{Abstract}

-A follow-up of a subsolar black hole candidate identified in the second part of the third observing run of the LIGO-Virgo-KAGRA collaboration is carried out.
-With a search signal-to-noise ratio of $8.90$ and a false-alarm rate of 1 per 5 years, close to the usual thresholds for claiming a gravitational-wave event, we cannot exclude a noise origin.
-A complete Bayesian parameter estimation of this candidate, denoted SSM200308, reveals that if the signal originates from a compact binary coalescence, the component masses are $m_1= \text{\PrimMassPv}M_{\odot}$ and $m_2 = \text{\SecMassPv}M_{\odot}$ (90\% credible intervals) with at least one component being firmly subsolar, below the minimum mass of a neutron star.
+We present a follow-up study of a subsolar black hole candidate identified in the second part of the third observing run of the LIGO-Virgo-KAGRA collaboration.
+The candidate was identified by the GstLAL search pipeline in the Hanford and Livingston LIGO detectors with a network signal-to-noise ratio of $8.90$ and a false-alarm-rate of 1 per 5 years.
+It is the most significant of the three candidates found below the O3b subsolar mass false-alarm rate threshold of 2 per year, but still not significant enough above the background to claim a clear gravitational wave origin.
+A Bayesian parameter estimation of this candidate, denoted SSM200308, reveals that if the signal originates from a compact binary coalescence, the component masses are $m_1= \text{\PrimMassPv}M_{\odot}$ and $m_2 = \text{\SecMassPv}M_{\odot}$ (90\% credible intervals) with at least one component being firmly subsolar, below the minimum mass of a neutron star.
 This discards the hypothesis that the signal comes from a standard binary neutron star.
-The signal coherence test between the two LIGO detectors brings support to a compact object coalescence origin.
+The signal coherence test between the two LIGO detectors {is consistent with, but does not necessarily imply,} a compact object coalescence origin.